Buzzing Or Vibrating Feeling In Chest (5 Possible Causes)

 Did you know that you may experience this buzzing or vibrating feeling in your chest with a severe lung problem?

-Other symptoms of a collapsing lung include the following:
+Other symptoms of lung failure include:

-• Low blood pressure
+• Decrease in blood pressure

 • Fatigue

-• Rapid heart rate
+• Increased heart rate

 4. Gallbladder infection